FlyingPress Review: I Ditched WP Rocket After 10 Years for This!

 Problems with FlyingPress

-FlyingPress is nearly perfect, but a few areas could use improvement.
+FlyingPress is excellent, but three things deserve honest criticism.
 The documentation, while helpful, isn’t as thorough or user-centric as it could be.
 Expanding and simplifying it would greatly benefit users.

 Additionally, the lack of a regex option for removing unused CSS makes CSS-tweaking more time-consuming than necessary.
 Addressing these gaps would make an already excellent plugin even more user-friendly.